- Associate Provost Int'l Programs

 Raelene Larson: I was happy our daughter was having a cosmopolitan summer, deepening her French connections.

 Raelene Larson: Monica demonstrated independence and self-reliance in a non-English speaking country, thrived in educational environment and stood above peers academically.
 She developed worldly thinking, friends abroad, deeper ties to French life, improved language proficiency in French language, exposure to other career options and memories of a lifetime.

 Patrick Cousineau studied abroad at Deakin University in Australia through the OUS program.
-Below, his parents, Michael and XX, discuss their experience while Pat was abroad.
+Below, his parents, Michael and Nancy, discuss their experience while Pat was abroad.